 My wife and I like to talk.
-We've been married over thirty years and have a tradition.
-Every Sunday morning no matter what is going on we have breakfast together and catch up.
-Sometimes if we're busy and have a lot of things to do we'll only talk for fifteen minutes or so.
+We've been married for over thirty years and have a tradition.
+Every Sunday morning, no matter what is going on, we have breakfast together and catch up.
+Sometimes if we're busy and have a lot of things to do, we'll only talk for fifteen minutes or so.
 Sometimes we talk for hours.

-It was one of those times when she started out with the most to say but by the end, I was monopolizing the conversation.
+It was one of those times when she started out with the most to say, but I was monopolizing the conversation by the end.
 We were cleaning up the kitchen and putting everything away when she looked at me.

 "You know, if we talk long enough, we always end up discussing Charlie.”